UPDATED April, 2021

-In Washington State, we’re fortunate to have the Initiative process.
+In Washington State, we’re fortunate to have the Initiative process, the most direct form of democracy.
 When our elected officials fail to pass needed legislation, we the people have the power to pass our own laws.

 There are two types of initiatives: 1) to the Legislature and 2) to the People.
 Filing to the Legislature provides more time to collect signatures.
 The ‘to the People’ deadline is July, while the ‘to the Legislature’ deadline is December.
-We’ll file the initiative to the Legislature, but that could change if we’re on pace to meet the July deadline, which would most likely require paid signature gatherers.
+We’ll file the initiative to the Legislature.

 - Number of valid signatures needed: approx. 350,000.